nilsmango/project7III/content/tap/manual/_index.md

 - Drag up or down in the little rectangle at the end of a note to change the velocity of that note.
 - Drag left or right in the little rectangle at the end of a note to change the length of that note.
 - Each note you add will have the velocity set in the Side Panel (see button 1 in the [Footer Bar](#3-2-2-footer-bar)).
-- Drag horizontally on the background to navigate through the pages of the Step Sequencer.
-With **Performance Features** enabled you only change pages with the Footer Bar arrows.
+- Without **Performance Features**: Drag horizontally on the background to navigate through the pages of the Step Sequencer.
+With **Performance Features** you only change pages with the Footer Bar arrows.
-- Drag vertically first on the background to activate [Selection Mode](#3-3-5-1-selection-mode).
+- Without **Performance Features**: Drag vertically first on the background to activate [Selection Mode](#3-3-5-1-selection-mode).
 With **Performance Features** enabled you can simply drag on the background to activate Selection Mode.
 - Long press on a note to also enter Selection Mode (or if already in Selection Mode, this will add/remove the note from the selection).
 - Change the drums page or octave using the Side Panel, or the up/down buttons in the Footer Bar - available in landscape mode or when **Performance Features** are enabled (see [Footer Bar](#3-2-2-footer-bar) button 2).
 - To select a drum pad, long press on an empty step in the Step Sequencer.